My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 So, practice taking photos together as a couple first (if you don’t normally do that) and think about the poses you want to do: especially if you’re planning just one pre-wedding shoot!
 After our shoot with Neil in Glasgow, Ken and I immediately thought of poses we could have done but didn’t, after which we got them down in our Edinburgh shoot.

 Can I stress that couple camaraderie is very important too in photo taking?
-I assume you would already have that or both of you wouldn’t be marrying each other! ;)
+I assume you would already have that or you wouldn’t be marrying each other! ;)

 4. Bring a pair of flats (for ladies) to easily move from one place to another.
 Otherwise you may get tired and sweaty from moving around in heels, which will surely show through in the photos!